 As the parent of a high school student or are looking to pay for your own education, you are about to learn a lot about the world of college financial aid.
-To help make sure your child gets the most out of college financial aid, here are some terms you’ll need to know.
+To help make sure you or your child gets the most out of college financial aid, here are some terms you’ll need to know.

 Federal Student Aid

-This is financial aid from the federal government which is designed to help families and students pay for education expenses at an eligible college or career school.
+This is financial aid from the federal government that is designed to help families and students pay for education expenses at an eligible college or career school.
 It consists of grants, loans, and work-study programs.
 You always want to maximize the amount of federal student aid before moving on to other college financing options.

 FAFSA: Free Application For Federal Student Aid

 This document is a summary of your current financial situation.
 It provides an overview of your family’s ability to pay for a college education.
 Completing and submitting this information correctly is the first step to gaining access to federal financial aid.
 It may also be used by your state, college, and some private providers to determine your student’s eligibility for additional types of aid.

 SAR: Student Aid Report